fabiogoma/kafka-ansible-virtualbox/README.md

 </p>

 # Features
-* Create and boot VirtualBox instances
+* Create and boot [virtualbox](https://www.virtualbox.org/) instances
-* Provision the hosts with all necessary basic tools
+* Provisioning of hosts with all necessary basic tools
-* Provision a cluster for [zookeeper](https://zookeeper.apache.org/)
+* Provisioning of a cluster for [zookeeper](https://zookeeper.apache.org/)
-* Provision a cluster for [kafka](https://kafka.apache.org/)
+* Provisioning of a cluster for [kafka](https://kafka.apache.org/)
-* Automatic SSH key generation to access your hosts through vagrant
+* SSH key generation to access your hosts through vagrant commands
 :scream:

 # Topology